Job Applicant Privacy Notice

-As part of any recruitment process, Target Lifts Ltd collects and processes personal data relating to job applicants.
-The privacy notice explains how the company does this and outlines your rights regarding any personal data that we collect about you through the recruitment process.
+As part of any recruitment process, Target Lifts Ltd collects and processes personal data relating to its job applicants.
+This Privacy Notice outlines your rights regarding any personal data that we collect about you throughout our recruitment process.

 What personal data do we collect?

-We may collect and process a large range of personal data about you. e.g.:
+We may collect and process a range of personal data about you, e.g.:

 For some roles, we are obliged to seek personal data regarding criminal convictions and offences.
 When we seek this data, we are doing so because it is necessary for us to carry out our obligations and exercise specific rights in relation to employment.